juliangruber/_resume/README.md

 # => http://localhost:53227
 ```

-Just pipe code into its stdin it will output console output on stdout.
+Just pipe code into its stdin and it will output console-output on stdout.

 [Source](https://github.com/juliangruber/browser-run).